 - Great for medium weight leather

-3. Best For Serious Sewers
+3. Best Leather Sewing Machine for Serious Sewers

-JUKI DDL8700H High-Speed Lock-Stitch
+JUKI DDL8700H High-Speed Lock-Stitch:

 - Industrial sewing machine